IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Numerical results

-where $N$ is the number of samples, $z_i\in\mathbb{R}^n$ are sample attributes, $y_i\in\{-1,1\}$ respective labels, and $A\in\mathbb{R}^{mxn}$, $b\in\mathbb{R}^m$ define equality constraint system.
-The algorithm has been implemented and evaluated on several datasets from LIBSVM repository \cite{SPLiADL}.
-In this discussion, we present results for Mushroom, MNIST and Diabetes dataset \cite{MUSH}.
-The performance analysis has been done by comparing algorithms in terms of stationarity measure $\|d(x_k)\|$ plotted against computational cost modeled by the number of scalar products needed to reach iteration $k$.
-The equality constraints are created in a way that $A \in \mathbb{R}^{m,n}$ is a full rank matrix.
-Number of rows of $A$, i.e., the number of equality constraints, is set to $m=0.5n$.
-This way we create robust problems, with number of equalities proportional to the dimension of the problem.
-As in the CUTEst experiment, we set linear equation solver tolerance to $\eta_k=\frac{1}{k^s},s>0.5$, in accordance with the convergence requirements outlined in \eqref{etak}.
+The initial point $x_0$ was fixed for all the tested methods and generated by means of standard Gaussian distribution.
+For all tested variants of IPAS method we use additional sample size equal to 1, i.e., $\vert \D_k \vert=1$, and the initial subsampling size $N_0=\lceil 0.01N\rceil$.
+Furthermore, we set $c_1= 10^{-4}, \beta=0.8, c= 10^{-4}$, and $C=1$.
+For the descent conditions \eqref{ls} and \eqref{ac}, we set the relaxation parameter $\varepsilon_k=(\frac{1}{k^{0.51}})^2$ which satisfies theoretical recommendations.
+STO-SQP and ASPEN are implemented with the configurations recommended in \cite{kapica},\cite{asp} respectively.

+Basic IPAS algorithm uses $\eta_k=\frac{1}{k^{0.51}}$ to control inexact projections, which yields relatively slow decay of infeasibility.
+When invoked, the increase of the sample size is done by $N_{k+1}=N_k+1$.
+In order to demonstrate the efficacy of inexact projections, we compare IPAS to its version named EXACT which makes uniformly accurate projections with tolerance $\eta_k=10^{-6}$, while all the other parameters are the same as in basic IPAS.
+On the other hand, we also test IPAS-R - a version of IPAS which allows relatively big infeasibility by setting $\eta_k=10000/k^{0.51}$, while keeps the same configuration of the remaining parameters as IPAS.
+We also examine the influence of the sample size scheduling by testing two more versions of IPAS - IPAS-M and IPAS-H - which update the subsampling size by $N_{k+1}=1.01N_k$ and $N_{k+1}=1.1N_k$, respectively.
+All the other parameters are set as for basic IPAS, including $\eta_k$.
+The following table summarizes the choices of the relevant parameters for tested IPAS versions.

-The following Figures \ref{fig00}, \ref{fig000} and \ref{fig0} show the comparison of IPAS with StochasticSQP \cite{kapica} and TrStochasticSQP \cite{kolar}, all applied to solve the problem \eqref{logreg} using Mushroom, Diabetes and MNIST dataset respectively.
-The plots on the left show how the norm of the true projected direction $d(x_k)$ \eqref{pgd} changes in terms of the number of scalar products.
-The plots on the right show how the subsample size changes for the first 1000 iterations.
-Notice that some of the configurations do not reach the full sample size for the length of the simulation.
+Figures \ref{fig1}-\ref{fig8} show the behavior of all the consider algorithms applied on problem (\ref{logreg}) with datasets from Table \ref{tab1}.
+The graphs on the left show the optimality gap with respect to computational costs (scalar products), on the training set.
+The graphs in the middle show the portion of the full training sample size used in each iteration, while the graphs on the right track infeasibility measure $e(x_k)=\|Ax_k-b\|_2$ in terms of computational cost.
+Notice that none of the IPAS configurations reaches full sample size for the duration of the simulation.